 The architecture of the Castle is not in the purvey of this site, and the reader is encouraged to read the excellent guide available at Tourist Information booths and of course from the Castle itself.

 Denbigh’s defences were first tested in September 1294 with the rise of Madog ap Llywelyn, a distant cousin of the unfortunate Llywelyn ap Gruffudd, killed in 1283.
 The rebellion was a consequence not only of harsh English administration of the North Wales, but huge tax demands.
 Several unfinished castles, such as Caernarfon and Denbigh were captured by the rebels.
-Despite de Lacy’s efforts to recapture his castle were defeated.
+Despite de Lacy’s best efforts to recapture his castle, they were defeated.
 That said, Denbigh fell to English forces in December 1294, and the rebellion had effectively collapsed by the spring of 1295.

 From 1295, building at Denbigh was hastened, with a tremendous amount of work on a second entrance and a clever sally port achieved.
 The height of many of the walls were increased and a mantlet created.
 However, by de Lacy’s death in 1311, the Castle was still incomplete, with the great Gatehouse still lacking an intended final level and its turrets.
 There is a tradition that this work may have been hampered by the death of de Lacy’s eldest son, Edmund, who it is believed fell to his death in the castle well.